6 Science Podcasts for Kids

 The next time your child stumps you with a question about science or you’re simply looking for an educational change of pace, check out these six podcasts together.
 Chances are you’ll both learn something new.

 Editor’s Note: Do you like podcasts, too?
 Check out these two Bright Horizons® podcasts for parents: Teach.
 Play.
 Love.
-Parenting Advice for the Early Years and The Work-Life Equation.
+Parenting Advice for the Early Years.